Straube Piano Company: 1920s

 The company reached a peak monthly production volume in November 1922, surpassing its previous monthly high in March 1920.
 It has been estimated that, of the some 360,000 pianos produced in America in 1909, 56% were players.

 In 1925, construction began on the fifth and largest addition to the original Straube factory.
 The architect was J.T.
 Hutton & Son, the son being William Sturgeon Hutton (1890–1975).
 The structure was four stories with a basement.
-The new addition was devoted largely to the manufacturer of grand and re-producing grand pianos.
+The addition was devoted largely to the manufacture of grand and reproducing grand pianos.

 In June 1925, Straube moved into the new plant.
 The new plant added 70,000 square feet of manufacturing space and provided a suite of new executive offices.
 The total floor-space, including the addition, was about a hundred and sixty thousand square feet.
 The new space was especially designed for a new unit that could produce 2,500 Straube grands a year to meet demand.
 William G. Betz – Straube's plant superintendent since 1917, piano design engineer, and inventor who was highly regarded by the industry – had spent several years perfecting the construction and design of the new Straube grands.
 Straube also hired William David McIlwrath (né McIlwraith; 1872–1931), a veteran piano factory superintendent and piano engineer with years of experience in the production of grands, to take charge a department in the new unit.
 McIlwrath had been the manufacturing superintendent of Jesse French & Sons Piano Co. of New Castle, Indiana, since February 16, 1920, and had been employed there since 1913.
 McIlwrath learned the profession in Canada, having been associated with many of the leading factories in the East.

 In 1929, Straube began producing radios.